gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

 samtools is a critical set of tools for manipulating, filtering, and converting .sam/.bam alignment files.

+## Calling SNPs and indels with samtools and bcftools

+While the GATK pipeline is often a preferred

 ## Using SnpEff to annotate variants